-Both ladies discussed something in their language while I glanced around the shop.
-Then a lady named Sonam – the shop-owner – turned to me and told me she knew a place and would call them to ask if they have a room available.
+Both ladies discussed something in their language while I took a look around the shop.
+Then a lady named Sonam – the shop-owner – turned to me and told me she knew a place and would call them to ask if they had a room available.

 “Did you eat something?” asked Sonam.
 “No, nothing yet, but I’m fine,” I replied.
-Upon hearing this, she asked a young girl to bring me a cup of tea from the neighboring cafe.
+Upon hearing this, she asked a young girl to bring me a cup of tea from the neighbouring cafe.

 The girl came back with a cup of tea and a pack of cookies.
 “Enjoy,” said Sonam.
 As I was having my tea, another girl brought some chilli pakoras.

 “Do you know what is this?
 Would you like to try one?” asked Sonam, offering me a pakora.
 “I know this.
 It’s pretty common in India, too.
 But I’m not a fan.
 Thank you,” I replied.
 “You don’t like chilli?
 Asked Sonam.
 “How are you going to survive Bhutanese food, then?”

 “I am dying to try the spicy Bhutanese cuisine I have heard about.
 But these ‘pakora’ things are not really what I would prefer,” I said.